YottaDB/YDBDoc/ProgGuide/functions.rst

 Argument Keywords of $VIEW()
 +++++++++++++++++++++++++++++

-$VIEW() provides a means to access YottaDB/GT.M environmental information.
-When YottaDB/GT.M permits modification of the factors accessible with $VIEW(), the VIEW command generally provides the means for effecting the change.
+$VIEW() provides a means to access YottaDB environmental information.
+When YottaDB permits modification of the factors accessible with $VIEW(), the VIEW command generally provides the means for effecting the change.

 **$VIEW() Argument Keywords**